mohamadhasansalmaaniyaan72/Exchange/README.md

   <td>
    2.0.0.5
   </td>
-  <td>UI improvements, addition of PullBack feature (in this section, you can create and transfer your own digital asset), security enhancements, and addition of the ability to display transactions of addresses created by the program’s own EKSCHENJ-EXCHANGE.</td>
+  <td>UI improvements, addition of PullBox feature (in this section, you can create and transfer your own digital asset), security enhancements, and addition of the ability to display transactions of addresses created by the program’s own EKSCHENJ-EXCHANGE.</td>
   <td>Active</td>
  </tr>